humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-12-11-are-your-mixins-ecmascript-5-compatible.md

     console.log(object.name);       // undefined

 This example looks a little bit contrived, but is an accurate depiction of the problem.
 The properties to be mixed in include an ECMAScript 5 accessor property with only a getter.
-That getter references a local variable called `name` that isn&#8217;t initialized to a variable and so receives the value of `undefined`.
+That getter references a local variable called `name` that isn't initialized to a variable and so receives the value of `undefined`.
 Later on, `name` is assigned a value so that the accessor can return a valid value.
 Unfortunately, `object.name` (the mixed-in property) always returns `undefined`.
-What&#8217;s going on here?
+What's going on here?

 Look closer at the `mixin()` function.
 The loop is not, in fact, reassign properties from one object to another.
-It&#8217;s actually creating a data property with a given name and assigning it the returned by accessing that property on the supplier.
+It's actually creating a data property with a given name and assigning it the returned by accessing that property on the supplier.
 For this example, `mixin()` effectively does this:

     receiver.name = supplier.name;